 If you cannot extend your existing permit and you want to stay in the Netherlands, you must apply for a new residence permit with a different purpose of stay.
 Our guide to Dutch visas will tell you if you’re eligible to apply for a residence permit with a different purpose of stay (or view the list of different residence permits below).

 Certain changes – for example, if you get a new job or change university – require you (or your sponsor) to inform the IND but do not require you to change your residence permit.

 Other, more substantial changes – for example, changes in your family/marriage situation or a change in purpose of stay, for example, from employment to study – may require you to apply to the IND for a new residence permit.
-The IND will assesses your application to determine whether or not you fulfil the requirements of the new purpose of stay.
+The IND will assess your application to determine whether or not you fulfill the requirements of the new purpose of stay.

 Residence permits for different categories of people and different purposes of stay each have their own requirements, conditions, restrictions and length of validity.
-Read more in complete guide to Dutch visas and permits, or below:
+Read more in our guide to Dutch residence permits, or below: